Registering a death

 The death will need to be registered in the area where the death occurred, even if the death occurred a distance from home.
 We have included links to our local register offices or you can use the government’s ‘Find a register office’ service.

-Deaths in England, Wales and Northern Ireland should be registered within 5 days.
+Deaths in England, Wales and Northern Ireland should be registered within 5 days of being notified that the Medical Certificate Cause of Death has been sent to the register office.
 In Scotland, deaths must be registered within 8 days.

 When you attend the appointment, you should take along the birth certificate, marriage / civil partnership certificate (if they were married) and NHS Medical Card for the person who has died – if available.